 How do we operate?

-Throughout a given year, our officers will work along side the full time department in a variety of different functions.
+Throughout a given year, our officers will work alongside the full time department in a variety of different functions.
 These include routine patrol duty as back-up officers in the town's police cruisers during peak evening hours, answering calls, responding to emergencies and assisting with investigations.
-We may also use the Auxiliary cruiser to patrol key sectors on certain evenings to enhance coverage and increase experience.
+We may also use the Auxiliary cruisers to patrol key sectors on certain evenings to enhance coverage and increase experience.
 Traffic control is provided for both accident and fire scenes, and search and rescue support is provided as needed.
-Community patrols are maintained during severe inclement weather conditions utilizing our own Auxiliary cruiser to give assistance to the public and support emergency scenes.
-Key non-emergency services include:
+Community patrols are maintained during severe inclement weather conditions to give assistance to the public and support emergency scenes.
+Key non-emergency services include traffic and crowd control for public events such as the annual spring cancer bike ride, Memorial Day parade, the 4th of July parade and weekend festivities, the Covered Bridge 5K road race and other similar town events.
+We also provide Halloween night community patrols to help ensure child safety and have responded to calls for mutual aid to neighboring towns for their public events.

 Funding & Hours of Contribution